timothydlee/week3game/README.md

 Update: I removed bootstrap to try and style the program using only CSS.
 I got started but then decided to add a hangman drawing feature to correspond with incorrect guesse.
 I was successful in doing that, but am stuck on how to clear the entire image when trying the game again.
 The program is able to remove the whole image upon a reset, but upon the first incorrect user guess, the man reappears.

 To do: Figure out how to remove the man completely on a reset game.
 Continue to style it.

+Update: I added beginPath() to the beginning of the draw functions and closePath() to the end, and now the clearRect method works correctly.